IBS, Irritable Bowel Syndrom

 • If you suffer from IBS, go easy on the dairy and opt for yogurt instead of milk when you can

-• When you have diarrhea, eat small, frequent meals to lower the impact
+• Eat small, frequent meals to lower the impact when you have diarrhea.

-• If you’re constipated, eat large, fibrous meals to counteract symptoms
+• If you’re constipated, eat large, fibrous meals to counteract symptoms.

 Similar Posts